-Contented guinea pigs just going about their day often make a variety of squeaks, chortles, and quiet grunts which also seem to accompany casual guinea pig interactions.
+Contented guinea pigs just going about their day often make a variety of squeaks, chortles, and quiet grunts that also seem to accompany casual guinea pig interactions.
 Along with these frequent squeaks and chortles, there are a variety of other quite distinctive noises you might hear from your guinea pig.

-- Purring: Purrs have different meanings depending on the pitch of the sound (and the accompanying body language).
-Guinea pigs that are feeling contented and comfortable will make a deep sounding purr (accompanied by a relaxed and calm posture).
-However, if the purr is higher pitched, especially towards the end of the purr, this is more likely a sound of annoyance (a guinea pig making this noise will be tense and may seem to vibrate).
-A short purr (sometimes described as a "durr" type noise) may indicate fear or uncertainty (usually accompanied by the guinea pig remaining motionless).
+- Purring: Purrs have different meanings, depending on the pitch of the sound and the accompanying body language from your guinea pig.
+Guinea pigs that feel contented and comfortable will make a deep purring sound, accompanied by a relaxed, calm posture.
+However, if the purr is higher pitched, especially towards the end of the purr, this is more likely a sound of annoyance.
+In fact, a guinea pig making this noise will be tense and may seem to even vibrate.
+A short purr, sometimes described as a "durr," may indicate fear or uncertainty, usually accompanied by the guinea pig remaining motionless.

 - Whining: A whining or moaning type of squeak can communicate annoyance or dislike for something you or another guinea pig is doing.